CSCfi/paituli-stac-scripts/README.md

 python sentinel_to_stac.py
 ```

 The update script is run with the selected host address.
+If you have multiple AWS profiles, provide the one you want to use with `--profile`.
+Without the profile given as an argument, the default profile will be used.
 ```sh
 python update_allas_sentinel.py --host <host-address>
 ```